AlexKhymenko/ngx-permissions/README.md

 ```

 > :skull: **Warning**
-> Below is presented code not AOT compatible
+> The code below is not AOT compatible

 ```typescript
 const appRoutes: Routes = [